agilosoftware/objeq/doc/Reference.md

 ## Query
 A Query consists of a set of steps, separated by the keyword 'then' or a pipe character (|).
 Each step of a Query will yield an intermediate Result Set that will become the Source Set for the next Query Step.
 In this way, you can expand or refine the results of your query as necessary.
 For example:

-    when lastName == 'Beck' expand addresses then when country == 'Germany'
+    where lastName == 'Beck' expand addresses then where country == 'Germany'

 Which could have also been written as: